-As required for the CCSBT data exchange, estimates of non-retained catches of SBT from the New Zealand charter and domestic fleets for the years 1989-2011 were provided to the Commission (Tables 11 and 12).
+As required for the CCSBT data exchange, estimates of non-retained catches of SBT from the New Zealand charter and domestic fleets for the years 1989-2012 were provided to the Commission (Tables 11 and 12).
 The totals are based on observer estimates of discards and releases scaled to total effort.
-There is still some minor work required to ensure that the most appropriate estimates of total effort are used in the scaling.